iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### CredentialValidator.verifySignature(credential, trusted_issuers, options)
 Verify the signature using the DID Document of a trusted issuer.

+# Warning
+The caller must ensure that the DID Documents of the trusted issuers are up-to-date.
 ### Errors
 This method immediately returns an error if the credential issuer' url cannot be parsed to a DID belonging to one of the trusted issuers.
 Otherwise an attempt